Author – Sumedh Mool

 After a decade-long research, a team of 6 scientists of Dehradun-based Indian Institute of Petroleum (IIP) has achieved a breakthrough in developing a combination of catalysts that can convert plastic into either liquid fuel or aromatics.
 The distinctive feature of the IIP process is that the raw material or the feed always remains the same, but with the change in the composition of catalysts and process conditions, different products can be derived.
 Furthermore, the process does not leave any toxic residue.
 According to the lead scientist Dr.Madhukar Onkarnath Garg, the IIP technology can obtain almost 100% feed-to-product conversion.
 The residue depends on the quality or type of plastic used in the feed, which can be as low as 0.5% in the case of clean raw material.

 The IIP process involves pyrolysis of waste plastics, where plastic’s organic molecules are broken down due to high temperatures and catalytic conversion, followed by condensation to liquefy to get liquid petroleum or aromatics.
-Polyolefins like polyethylene and polypropylene, which is the main raw material for producing petrol and other products, accounts for 65-70% of the typical plastic waste material fed into the process.
-From one kg raw polyolefinic plastic, 650-700ml petrol or 850ml diesel or 450-500ml aromatics along with LPG as a byproduct could be produced.
+Polyolefins like polyethylene and polypropylene, the main raw material for producing petrol and other products, account for 65-70% of the typical plastic waste material fed into the process.
+From one kg raw poly-olefinic plastic, around 650-700ml petrol or 850ml diesel or 450-500ml aromatics along with LPG as a byproduct could be produced.
 Petrol produced through the IIP process costs INR30-40 per liter, inclusive of the plant cost, operations and manpower.
 This project was sponsored by the Gas Authority of India Ltd, which is now exploring the options to commercialize this process.
 A commercial plant was inaugurated in August 2019 in IIP, which is capable of producing 750-800 liters of diesel from 1,000 kg of plastic.
 The plant has a capacity of one tonne per day and they are planning to set up 10 such plants.

 Rourkela LDPE-to-fuel process

 Low Density Polyethylene (LDPE) is a thermoplastic consisting of monomer ethylene, which is widely used for producing food containers, bottles, tubing, plastic bags, and various molded laboratory equipment.
 Its most common use is in polythene bags.
-Raghubansh Kumar Singh a chemical engineer from the National Institute of Technology, Rourkela, and Achyut Kumar Panda a Chemist in Centurion University of Technology & Management, Odisha, have jointly developed a commercially viable technology for efficiently rendering LDPE into a liquid fuel.
+Raghubansh Kumar Singh a chemical engineer from the National Institute of Technology, Rourkela, and Achyut Kumar Panda a Chemist in Centurion University of Technology & Management, Odisha, have jointly developed a commercially viable technology for efficiently rendering LDPE into liquid fuel.
 In their approach, the team heats up the plastic waste to about 400-500 degrees celsius over a Kaolin catalyst (soft china clay).
 This causes the LDPE’s long chain polymer chains to break apart in a process known as “thermo-catalytic degradation”.

 This process produces large quantities of much smaller, organic molecules.
 Kaolin acts as a catalyst by providing a large reactive surface on which the polymer molecules are exposed to high temperatures inside the thermal reactor, breaking them apart.
 The rate of reaction can be altered by changing the amount of Kaolin used.
 The reaction at an optimized temperature of 450 degrees Celsius with optimal amount of Kaolin can produce around 70-80% of liquid fuel.
 So for every kilogram of waste plastic, they could produce 700 grams of liquid fuel that is chemically similar to conventional petrochemical fuels.